 Applicable to a wide audience

-Typically, niching down a product or solution is a great exercise in clarifying the benefit and mission of a particular project under development.
-But, because SaaS is most profitable when it appeals to a large user base, SaaS applications can often derive greater benefit by adding features and widening usability.
+Typically, niching down a product or solution is a great exercise in clarifying the benefit and mission of a particular project.
+The cloud-based approach is most profitable when it appeals to a large user base, but it also can often derive greater benefit by adding features and widening usability.

 2. Do marketing research and define your competitors

-Many developers and application owners get so swept up in SaaS hype that they forget to validate their project and development plan by look at one of the best sources of real-world evidence: the competition.
+Many developers and application owners get so swept up in SaaS hype that they forget to validate their project idea by looking at one of the best sources of real-world evidence: the competition.

 Have your competitors adopted a SaaS model?
 If not, that doesn’t mean it might not prove the best option.
 You just have to make sure your target customer base is willing to sign up for a subscription rather than investing upfront in a product.

-If your application functions in an arena that predominantly follows a traditional software delivery model, the benefits of your SaaS will have to exceed the benefits offered by your traditional competitors.
-Is your field fast moving?
+If your web app functions in an arena that predominantly follows a traditional delivery model, the benefits of your product will have to exceed the benefits offered by your traditional competitors.

 Find out if consumers are tired of constantly purchasing newer versions of the software.
-If they are, they may be more willing to move to a subscription SaaS product.
+If they are, they may be more willing to move to a subscription-based product.

-Of course, market research should be a central step for any software development project.
+Of course, market research should be a central step for any business.
 As you look at competitors, consider not only what they’re doing right, but also what they’re doing wrong.
 Look for gaps in services or features that your platform could adopt to provide added value and win over competitors’ customers.

 3. Select a technology stack